Odet-Joseph Giry

 Joseph Giry de Saint Cyr, also known as Odet-Joseph de Vaux de Giry (14 February 1699, Lyon – 13 January 1761, Versailles) was a French clergyman.
 His name remains associated with the "cacouacs", a mocking term for the Encyclopédistes.

+Biography

+Doctor of theology Abbé Joseph de Giry de Saint Cyr was sub-preceptor of the Dauphin of France, Councilor of State and member of the French Academy elected in 1741 and finally commendatory of the Abbey of Saint-Martin de Troarn from 1749 when he died.